philipturner/molecular-renderer/Documentation/Overview.md

 # Overview

 Current Features:
+- Written in Swift, with no C symbols exported
 - Low-power ray traced renderer built on Apple’s Metal API
 - GPU-accelerated molecular dynamics with OpenMM
   - Only C-H and C-C bonds